MU students with disabilities are eligible for several scholarships through the MU Disability Center

 The Missouri Student Unions/US Bank Scholarship Fund was established in 2011 with the opening of a US Bank branch in the MU Student Center.

-• Discuss your accomplishments and involvement at MU.
+- Discuss the student’s accomplishments and involvement at MU.
 Include information regarding academic achievements, employment, and volunteer work and student organizations.

-• Discuss your involvement with the Disability Center.
+- Discuss the student’s involvement with the Disability Center.

-• Explain how the scholarship would benefit you in your educational pursuits.
+- Explain how the scholarship would benefit the student in their educational pursuits.

-• Describe how you model leadership characteristics to other MU students with disabilities.
+- Describe how the student models leadership characteristics to other MU students with disabilities.

 Eligibility